249 people still unaccounted for as Camp Fire is nearly contained

 Rain helped with hot spots

-Covey's part of the effort to recover remains.
-He said while the rain helped douse some of the fire and made things easier for the dogs helping out, it also complicated search efforts.
+Covey is part of the effort to recover remains.
+He said while the rain helped douse some of the fire and made things easier for the dogs searching for bodies, it also complicated search efforts.

 But too much rain can also wash away remains or bury them in the caked mud, making them harder to find.